javiermcebrian/glcapsnet/README.md

 # GLCapsNet

 Code for the paper entitled [Interpretable Global-Local Dynamics for the Prediction of Eye Fixations in Autonomous Driving Scenarios](https://ieeexplore.ieee.org/document/9275291), publicly available in IEEE Access.
-Supplementary material as videos and images will be provided along with the paper in the [IEEE Access site](https://ieeexplore.ieee.org/document/9275291).
+Supplementary material as videos and images are provided along with the paper in the [IEEE Access site](https://ieeexplore.ieee.org/document/9275291).

 ![picture](imgs/glcapsnet.png)